 Gaismagorm is the final boss in Monster Hunter Rise Sunbreak, a massive dragon with explosive abilities.
 It appears in the end stages of the game, emerging from craters and targeting the player.

-- Gaismagorm uses crystalline Quiro to generate attacks.
-It is vulnerable to Fire, Dragon, and Thunder elementals and immune to Poison, Stun, Paralysis, Sleep, and Exhaust elementals.
+Abilities: Uses crystalline Quiro to generate attacks, vulnerable to Fire, Dragon, and Thunder elements, but immune to Poison, Stun, Paralysis, Sleep, and Exhaust elements.